 Successful implementation of the curriculum reform depends on availability and efficient utilization of resources.
 The resources are the inputs that will be used to efficiently and effectively achieve the targeted programmes identified in the curriculum reform process.
 The term resource here encompasses the social, human, infrastructure, natural and financial resources.
-Though the Government devotes 7.2% of its GDP on education, inadequacy of resources remains one of the main challenges that the curriculum reform process will have to grapple with.
+Though the Government devotes 5.1 percent of its GDP on education, inadequacy of resources remains one of the main challenges that the curriculum reform process will have to grapple with.
 It is critical to work in partnerships with County Governments, private sector, Development Partners and other stakeholders to provide technical, material and financial support for the curriculum reforms.

-To facilitate resource mobilisation and management, MoEST will pursue the following policy:
+To facilitate resource mobilisation and management, MOE will pursue the following policy:

-• Provide adequate financial resources for development and effective implementation of the competency based curriculum
+Provide adequate financial resources for development and effective implementation of the competency- based curriculum.

-7.4.1 Provide adequate financial resources for effective implementation for competency based curriculum
+7.4.1 Provide adequate financial resources for development and effective implementation of competency- based curriculum